 the extent and severity of the injury.
 In general:

 Remain calm and reassure your child that you can help.
 If feet are affected, carry

-your child; do not allow him or her to walk.
+your child; don't allow him or her to walk.

 Move your child inside to a warm area and put him or her in dry clothes.
 Call your

-child's doctor or take your child to the emergency room immediately.
+child's doctor or take your child to the emergency room right away.
 Frostbite can

 cause serious injury and needs immediate medical attention.

 Give your child something warm to drink and wrap a blanket around him or her.

 Warm the skin by immersing the area in warm water (100° to 105° F or 38° to 41° C)